 Public health plays an important role in assuring medical homes for children with special health care needs in Washington.
 Thirty percent of the federal Maternal and Child Health Block Grant is dedicated to serving children and youth with special health care needs and their families.

 County public health departments or districts have a CYSHCN program which can partner with families, primary care providers and other service providers to support medical homes in Washington.

-CSHCN Coordinators are public health nurses located in the thirty-four local health departments or districts that serve all 39 counties.
+CYSHCN Coordinators are typically public health nurses but sometimes social workers or community health workers and are located in the thirty-five local health departments or districts that serve all 39 counties.

 The Coordinators serve children age birth to 18 years who have or are at risk of having a serious physical, developmental, behavioral or emotional condition; who require health and related services of a type and amount beyond what is generally required, and who reside in Washington State.
 Some children who are already part of the program may be able to continue services until the twenty-first birthday for purposes of transition to adult care.

 The availability of services from the public health CYSHCN Coordinator varies by county.
 Services may include:

 - Helping families access needed services for their child such as medical care and other intervention.